25A31A42H1/content-automation-google-cloud/README.md

 This project automates content creation and publishing using Google Cloud services integrated through Make.com.

 ## Google Technologies Used
-- Google Cloud Platform – Backend processing
+-- Google Cloud- for API keys
-- Google Sheets – Content & schedule storage
+- Google Sheets- for content source link
-- Gmail – Notification system
+- Gemini - for content summarising and personalising

 ## Workflow
 1. Content entered in Google Sheets